jlu5/SupyPlugins/PkgInfo/README.md

-Fetches package information from Debian and Ubuntu's repositories, using the publicly accessible [Madison API](http://qa.debian.org/madison.php).
+Fetches package information from the repositories of Debian, Arch Linux, and Ubuntu.

+This plugin uses the following APIs:
+- For Debian and Ubuntu, Debian's [madison.php](//qa.debian.org/madison.php)
+- For Arch Linux and its AUR, [//wiki.archlinux.org/index.php/AurJson](AurJson) and the [//wiki.archlinux.org/index.php/Official_Repositories_Web_Interface](Official Repositories Web Interface)